Gavin Schilling

-Gavin Schilling (born November 10, 1995) is a German professional basketball player for Konyaspor of the Turkish Basketbol Süper Ligi (BSL).
+Gavin Marcel Valentin Schilling (born November 10, 1995) is a German professional basketball player who last played for Basketball Löwen Braunschweig in the German Basketball Bundesliga (BBL).
 He stands 6’9’’ (206 cm) tall and plays power forward.
 Schilling played college basketball for the Michigan State Spartans.

 Early career

 Born in Munich, Germany, Schilling grew up in Strasbourg, France, before moving to Chicago, Illinois, with his mother and brother in 2003.

 He went to Lycée Français de Chicago until 2009.
 At that time, he played soccer, football, baseball and basketball.

 Schilling moved to the Loyola Academy in Wilmette, Illinois, for the 2009–10 season, his freshman year of high school, where he played basketball and football.

 He then moved to Germany and spent the 2010–11 season with SG Urspringschule/Schelklingen, helping the team win the German under-16 championship.

 In 2011, Schilling returned to the US, enrolling at De La Salle Institute in Chicago for the 2011-12 campaign.
 He then moved on to Findlay Prep prior to the 2012–13 season.
 In March 2013, he committed to Michigan State.

 As a freshman, Schilling made it to the NCAA Elite Eight with the Spartans and reached the NCAA Final Four his sophomore year.
 He missed the entire 2016–17 season due to a knee injury, which he sustained in October 2016.
 As a senior, Schilling averaged 2.9 points and 3.4 rebounds a game for the Spartans.